sarsky/Mozzie/docs/source/GettingStarted.rst

 ====================  =================================== ========== ======== ======================================

 ..
 Note::
-  ** All RF equipment, antennas and radios should be thoroughly range tested on each aircraft and base station setup.
+   All RF equipment, antennas and radios should be thoroughly range tested on each aircraft and base station setup.
 Please see the respective build sections prior to purchasing for more details.

 .. tip::

-   Notes on purchasing:
+   When purchasing:
     * Talon ships from BG in single units via EMS.
     * Batteries have limited shipping methods due to safety so try to shop locally for these if you can.